Deiangh/CipherQuest/README.md

 This project is licensed under the GPL-3.0 license.

 ## Contact
-For questions or feedback, please contact yourname.
+For questions or feedback, please contact me on email: 'dm.maineaz@gmail.com'.